lottie-react-native/lottie-react-native/README.md

 </ImportGroup>
 ```

-Make sure to also add the LottieReactNative project to your Visual Studio solution to ensure it takes part in the build.
+Make sure to also add the LottieReactNative.vcxproj to your Visual Studio solution to ensure it takes part in the build.

 For C# apps, you'll need to install the following packages through NuGet:
 - LottieGen.MsBuild